Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

   ]
 }
 ```
-As you see, it simply have list of services (verticles) that Knot.x should start.
+As you see, it simply have list of modules (verticles) that Knot.x should start.
 Out of the box, no other configuration is required as each verticle
 is shipped with default config.

-However, at the production environment you must alter the configuration parameters such as http Port HTTP server listens on, or HTTP headers that are
+However, at the production environment you must alter the configuration parameters such as port of HTTP server, or HTTP headers that are
 being passed, or finally addresses to the client services that are going to be used for rendering dynamic content.

 Thanks to the Knot.x capabilities you can provide your configurations that modifies defaults.
 There are two ways: